Install

 aws-region: ${{ env.AWS_REGION }}

-1. Create a new branch: git checkout -b test-cdk-diff
+1. Create a branch: git checkout -b test-cdk-diff

 2. Make a change to one of your CDK stacks

-3. Commit and push: git push origin test-cdk-diff
+3. Push and open a PR: git push origin test-cdk-diff

 • IAM statement changes (if any)